brycewray/astro-site-legacy/src/pages/posts/2019/02/old-dog-old-trick.md

 How did I miss that??

 I am still embarrassed.
-In the words of Donald Sutherland in *Animal House*: "[Listen, I'm not joking.
-This is *my job*!](https://www.imdb.com/title/tt0077975/quotes?item=qt0479929)"
+In the words of Donald Sutherland in *Animal House*: “[Listen, I'm not joking.
+This is *my job*!](https://www.imdb.com/title/tt0077975/quotes?item=qt0479929)”

 ## Share the shame, but share the help, too